2018/2019: School Application Selection

 Parents facilitate their children’s learning with the support and professional guidance of a BC certified teacher.
 Families are welcome to use Faith-based curriculum.
-Children enrolled with RCOA are part of a school community that offers weekly K - 7 Community Classes, K – 7 Partners in Education (PIE), and a Curriculum & Program Activities Budget that covers needed curriculum and school related resources.
-Children in grades 8 -12 (High School) are invited to participate in a variety of Face to Face (F2F) opportunities.
+Children enrolled with RCOA are part of a school community that offers weekly K-7 Community Classes or K-7 Outdoor Explorations, K–7 Partners in Education (PIE), and a Resources & Program Budget that covers needed curriculum, school related resources, and third party activities/lessons.
 Below are some questions to guide you in determining if DL is right for you:

 If so, then Distributed Learning (DL) Enrolment is for you!

 * Please Note – If your School of Record (SOR) is another school, and you are in grades 10-12 but you wish to take just a few courses with RCOA, then this is also DL, but called Cross Enrolment (DL)